alexapostolu/night/README.md

 **source build**

-Right now, I haven't tested building Night from source yet, but soon a Windows build should be ready (thanks to [@CodeLongAndProsper90](https://github.com/CodeLongAndProsper90)), and right after that a Linux build will be done.
+Right now, only a Windows source build is supported, however a Linux build will soon be supported as well.
 And for MacOS, umm... uh... we're currently in short supply of Apple guys right now...

 ---